When, Why, and How to Update Your App

 How To Update Your App

 Updating your app is very easy with webtoapp.design.
-Simply open your app dashboard and click "Create Update".
-You'll be redirected to the checkout page.
-Afterwards, when you go back to your app dashboard, you'll find a timeline with detailed step by step guides that explain everything you need to do to publish your app update.
-The rest is handled by us.
-The guides will also point out at which point in the process you can make changes to your app's App Store listing.
+Open your app dashboard and click "Create Update".
+Afterwards, you'll find a timeline with detailed step by step guides that explain everything you need to do to update your app in the app store.
+The guides will also point out at which point in the process you can make changes to your app's App Store listing (e.g. your app's description, screenshots, etc.).

 Your users will automatically get the new app version on their device, they don't need to manually download the update from the app stores.